tirinox/thorchainmonitorbot/README.md

 ### Caveats

 1. If you cannot debug on Python 3.10+, try uninstalling uvloop package `pip uninstall uvloop`.
 It helped me.
+2. If you use PyCharm, please mark directory "app" as a source root.